saadricklamar/cycle-city/README.md

 * Implement Leaflet, a Javascript library for interactive maps
 * Implement React, Redux, and Router
-* Write meaningful, comprehensive unit and integration tests.
+* Write meaningful, comprehensive unit and integration tests for everything

 ## Installation and Setup Instructions